adjust/dev-docs/docs/react-native/recording/events.md

 :::

-The Adjust SDK measures the event and sends a request to your URL with the callback parameters.
+The Adjust SDK records the event and sends a request to your URL with the callback parameters.
 For example, if you register the URL `http://www.mydomain.com/callback`, your callback looks like this:

 ```
 http://www.mydomain.com/callback?key=value&foo=bar